paulmillr/steg/README.md

 Can be only used inside browsers. node.js usage with `node-canvas` that polyfills Canvas API is possible, but had not been tested.

 Check out demo inside `demo` directory, or at https://paulmillr.com/demos/steg/.
+There is also a 3rd party demo related to Decentralized Identifiers available at https://github.com/OR13/didme.me.

 ### Hide a text file